Hcmwebs/equalizer-landing-page/README.md

 - [Google](https://www.google.com) - Probably **the** most valuable tool in a web developers arsenal, frontend or backend.
 Any search engine would do, though.
 - [W3Schools](https://www.w3schools.com)- With all the challenges of background images that I have, this page came in handy for me.
 I learnt a lot about positioning and sizing of the background images.The **_Play it>>_**, helped me see the clear picture.

+- [CSS-Tricks](https://css-tricks.com) - After scratching my head for a while, I visited CSS-Tricks to learn more about changing colors of the svgs.
+It is amazing how fast and easy this is.
+Check out the **_Change Color of SVG on Hover_** article by [@chriscoyer](https://twitter.com/chriscoyier).

 ## Author

 - Website - [hcmwebs](https://hcmwebs.com/) - Still needs a lot to be done!